HHS/TANF-app/docs/Architecture Decision Record/006-deployment-flow.md

 ### How would this affect #521?
 "As a developer, I want a staging site..."

-Under the proposed deployment flow, instead of setting up a staging site in #521, we would set up another pair of frontend/backend applications in the tanf dev Space, which would form the `experiment` deploy environment.
+Under the proposed deployment flow, instead of setting up a staging environment in #521, we would set up another pair of frontend/backend applications in the tanf dev Space, which would form the `experiment` deploy environment.

 Developers would be able to deploy code to `experiment` anytime.

-The current `development` site would be used to deploy work ready for QASP review.
+The current `development` environment would be used to deploy work ready for QASP review.

-We would set up a `staging` site at a later time -- for example, once we have an OFA Tech Lead onboarded and able to own and maintain the government-access-only staging and deploy sites.
+We would set up a `staging` environment at a later time -- e.g., once an OFA Tech Lead has onboarded and can own and maintain the staging and deploy sites.

 ## Consequences